gaetanserre/pyGKLS/README.md

 ## pyGKLS

 pyGKLS is a Python wrapper for the GKLS generator of global optimization test functions ([Giavano et al., 2003](https://dl.acm.org/doi/10.1145/962437.962444)).
-It uses the original C implementation of the generator and provides a Python interface using Cython to generate the test functions. pyGKLS also encompass a C++ wrapper around the original C implementation to provide a more user-friendly interface that can be used in C++ projects (see `src/example.cc`).
+It uses the original C implementation of the generator and provides a Python interface using Cython to generate the test functions. pyGKLS encompass a C++ class that wraps the original C implementation to provide a more user-friendly interface that can be used in C++ projects (see `src/example.cc`) or Python projects (see `test.py`).

 ### Random number generator
 The original GKLS generator uses a random number generator based introduced by Knuth in his book "The Art of Computer Programming". pyGKLS uses the Mersenne Twister random number generator from the C++ standard library to generate random numbers.